-When I am too busy, tan-men is one of our quick ramen menus I serve at home.
+When I am too busy, tan-men is one of the quick ramen menus I serve at home.
 You have hearty yet light soup and chewy noodles with some vegetables and meat.
 Compared to heavy ramen broth, tan-men is light and easy on your tummy.
 Tan-men or sometimes known as Tan Tan Ramen was featured on the popular Japanese TV program called “Shinya Shokudo (深夜食堂)” or “Midnight Diner: Tokyo Stories” which is now available on Netflix.

 An Episode of Tan-Men from Midnight Diner: Tokyo Stories